Expanding Access to Tools for Low and Blind Vision Interpreters

 Success in Motion: An Interpreter’s Story

 She credits her tenacity for learning and being a thriving part of society to her mother who encountered many obstacles when Karolline was of school age.
-She was always told that there were no resources for students like her, but instead of impeding process, it only made both mother and daughter eager to find a way.
+She was always told that there were no resources for students like her, but instead of impeding progress, it only made both mother and daughter eager to find a way.
 Through years of fortitude and reaching for the stars, Karolline got her Bachelor’s Degree in Applied Linguistics and then an advanced degree in Universal Design.

 Per Karolline, “In Brazil, there are programs and quotas for blind and low vision people that require companies to create employment opportunities.
 However, these opportunities are often only a foot in the door, with no accommodations or pathway to really prove your capabilities.”